thepwagner/groovy-mysql-shell/README.md

 groovy-mysql-shell
 ==================

-Groovy console frontend for groovy.sql.Sql + MySQL.
+Simple mashup for Groovy's Console+SQL and MySQL.

 Trivial code, but I find it useful.